Research-as-a-Code/Research_as_a_Code/memories/UDR_BREAKTHROUGH.md

 ### Iteration 2: Safety Net Triggered
 ```
-❌ "UDF execution completed but no report was generated"
+❌ "UDR execution completed but no report was generated"
 ```
 **Fix**: Enhanced prompt with better example